Nay_ho_tze's Medicine Musings

 the day the picture at right was taken in the late 70s,

-the last time we would see each other...
+was the last time we would see each other...

-little did i know that day, the adventure would be a decades long, 27,000 mile road trip around the country to keep ahead of truant officers because i would soon be homeschooling my children at a time when it was illegal to do so...
+adventure ahead called to me, and i was leaving the next day - little did i know then that my journey would be a years long, a 27,000 mile road trip around the country to keep ahead of truant officers because i would be homeschooling my children at a time when it was quite illegal to do so...

 Nay_ho_tze and her Grandmother